Kâzım Orbay: Biography

 On August 30, 1926, he was promoted to Korgeneral, then known as Ferîk, and appointed vice chief of the general staff.
 During 1928 and 1929, Kâzım Orbay served as Chief of the General Staff of the army of Afghanistan.
 Following his return to Turkey, he held high-ranking military posts, including Commander of the 4th Corps; in 1935, he was promoted to Orgeneral.

 Succeeding Fevzi Çakmak, he served as Chief of the General Staff of the Turkish Armed Forces from 12 January 1944 to 23 July 1946, when he resigned.

 Kâzım Orbay retired on 6 July 1950.
-After the military coup of 1960, he was elected senator in 1961 and served as the president of the parliament.
+After the 1960 Turkish coup d'état, he was elected senator in 1961 and served as the president of the parliament.

 He died of stomach cancer in Ankara and was laid to rest in the Turkish State Cemetery.

 He was married to Mediha Hanım, sister of Enver Pasha, and they had a son named Haşmet.
-On 16 October 1945 Haşmet Orbay murdered physician Naci Arzan.
-The investigation of the Ankara Murder turned into a political scandal involving the Republican People's Party apparatus.
+On 16 October 1945, Haşmet Orbay murdered physician Naci Arzan.
+The investigation of the Ankara Murder turned into a political scandal involving the Republican People's Party (CHP) apparatus.